true crime

 ADVERTISEMENT

 The sisters said their mother was not stupid.
 Kelly had reeled her in over two years.
-They talked every day — in the morning, during the day, even before bed.
+They talked every day; in the morning, during the day, even before bed.
+Throughout that time, he never asked for money or spoke about drugs.

 Her daughters told Australian Story Kelly planted the seed of selling suitcases in his fashion business before the trip was proposed.
 When Donna stopped over in Laos, he called to say he'd found the perfect one and had his associate come meet her just as she was about to head to the airport.

-As you'd expect, Donna looked through the suitcase and only found clothes inside — her daughters believed this was to distract her from the drugs hiding beneath a false bottom.
+As you'd expect, Donna looked through the suitcase and only found clothes inside.
+Her daughters believed this was to distract her from the drugs hiding beneath a false bottom.

 Kelly claimed he wanted to make Donna happy and promised they'd marry in a big ceremony with her daughters.